pydiverse/pydiverse.pipedag/README.md

 To reset the state of the docker containers you can run `docker compose down`.
 This might be necessary if the database cache gets corrupted.

+To run tests in parallel, pass the `--workers auto` flag to pytest.

 ## Testing db2 functionality

 For running @pytest.mark.ibm_db2 tests, you need to spin up a docker container without `docker compose` since it needs